IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_posture_profiles.html.markdown

 # ibm_scc_posture_profiles

 Review information about the security and compliance center posture latest scans.
-For more information, about profiles see https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-profiles.
+For more information, about profiles see [What is a profile?](https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-profiles).

 ## Example usage